woocommerce/projects/readme.txt

 == Upgrade Notice ==

+= 1.4.0 =
+* The default permalink structure has been tweaked to remove the project category.
+So http://localhost/network/project/landscapes/the-barrow-downs/ becomes http://localhost/network/project/the-barrow-downs/.
+Any old links will automatically redirect to their newer counterparts.
+You may have to re-save your permalink settings after performing this update.
+You can use the `projects_post_type_rewrite` filter to adjust this.

 = 1.3.0 =
 * The project category urls have been improved to use the base page title as the slug opposed to the `project-category` default.
 So, previously your project cateogry urls will have looked like: yoursite.com/project-category/illustration.
 Now, `project-category` is replaced with the slug of your projects base page.
 So if you're using a page called 'Portfolio' that url will now look like: yoursite.com/portfolio/illustration.
 You will have to create custom redirects if you want the old urls work.
 * This version adds admin tabs to the settings screens, and will run an update to your existing settings data.
 If your data is not retained, simply resave your settings.